 My saving grace was that I was speaking on a topic that is a hot button for market research.
 Automation and AI were dominating subjects at the conference, and I was pleasantly surprised to see a healthy audience turnout.

-There was a great presentation about IBM’s ground-breaking AI Watson, entitled Power of Human Intelligence in the New Era - Man and the Machine.
-There were also interesting presentations from companies such as Remesh and ZappiStore on the different aspects of AI and the impact on research.
+There was an excellent presentation about IBM’s ground-breaking AI Watson, entitled Power of Human Intelligence in the New Era - Man and the Machine.
+There were also compelling presentations from companies such as Remesh and ZappiStore on the different aspects of AI and its impact on research.

 I believe that while new technological advances such as automation can help us become more efficient, they will never replace human-driven strategic thinking.

-Traditionally market researcher has been slow to react to many of the changes in technology, but the shift has definitely started within our part of the industry.
+Traditionally, market researchers have been slow to react to many of the changes in technology, but the shift has undoubtedly started within our part of the industry.

-As part of my presentation, I talked about these changes and shared ideas on how innovations such as AI can assist with faster turnaround times and improved quality of results, and how this can give researchers the luxury of more time simply to be curious.
+As part of my presentation, I talked about these changes.
+I shared ideas on how innovations such as AI can assist with faster turnaround times and improved quality of results, and how this can give researchers the luxury of more time to be curious.